LaraPalCom/laravel-feed/README.md

 ## Notes

-Latest supported version for Laravel 4 is 2.8.* (e.g v2.8.5)

-Branch dev-master is for development and is unstable
+Branch dev-master is for development and is UNSTABLE

 ## Installation

-Run the following command and provide the latest stable version (e.g v2.9.7) :
+Run the following command and provide the latest stable version (e.g v3.1.1) :

 ```bash
 composer require roumen/feed